Case Study

 Three bets, one qualitative study

-From the research synthesis, I developed several hypotheses about why bundle members weren't upgrading and what interventions might help.
-We narrowed these into three design directions, arranged along a spectrum of complexity, to test in a qualitative study:
+From the research synthesis, I developed hypotheses about why bundle members weren't upgrading.
+We narrowed to three design directions along a spectrum of complexity to test qualitatively:

 Less complex